citp/privacy-policy-historical/a/al/ala/alaskaair.com.md

 Cookies are small files that websites send to your computer or other Internet-connected device to uniquely identify your browser or to store information or settings in your browser.
 Your browser may tell you how to be notified when you receive certain types of cookies and how to restrict or disable certain cookies.
 Please note, however, that without cookies you may not be able to use all of the features of our Sites.

 Our Web servers may log information such as your device and operating system type, browser type, domain, device ID, and other system settings, as well as the language your system uses and the country and time zone where your device is located.
-The Web server logs also may record information such as the address of the Web page that referred you to our Site and the IP address of the device you use to connect to the Internet in order for us deliver a customized website experience based on your geographic area.
+The Web server logs also may record information such as the address of the Web page that referred you to our Site and the IP address of the device you use to connect to the Internet, which may be used to deliver a customized experience based on your geographic area and for the other purposes described in this Privacy Notice.

 To control which Web servers collect information by automated means, we may place tags on our Web pages called "Web beacons", which are small files that allow us to understand the actions of visitors to our Sites, and we use similar technology to analyze users' interactions with our apps.